aplteam/Tatin/docs/SyntaxReference.md

 ## User Commands

-Every user command comes with at least two and some with three levels of help:
+Every user command comes with at least two levels of help, and a few even with a third level:

 1. `-?` shows a brief description and the syntax
 2. `-??` shows a detailed description of the command and its arguments and options
-3. `-???` shows examples (only available for some commands)
+3. `-???` shows examples (for some commands)

 If the third level is available then `-??` shows this at the bottom: